-To ensure traffic circulation system and availability of a variety of transport modes allow safe drop off and collection of children.
+1. To ensure traffic circulation system and availability of a variety of transport modes allow safe drop off and collection of children.

-1. If there is a footpath/cycle way/share way within 100m of the proposed development then the development then a link from the development to that network must be provided in the form of a concrete share way in accordance with Council's Design Speciation and with a width no less than 2.0 metres.
+If there is a footpath/cycle way/share way within 100m of the proposed development then a link from the development to that network must be provided in the form of a concrete share way in accordance with Council's Design Speciation and with a width no less than 2.0 metres.